mattcossins-arm/Arm-Developer-Labs-Staging/docs/Research/PhD/HPC-Algorithm.md

 ---
 layout: article
-title: Optimise Performance of an Algorithm Used in High-Performance Compute Using Scalable Vector Extensions (SVE / SVE2)
+title: "Optimise Performance of an Algorithm Used in High-Performance Compute Using Scalable Vector Extensions (SVE / SVE2)"
 sidebar:
   nav: research
 ---